 - 2.1.
 Evaluation of Adult Salmon and Steelhead Migration Past the Snake and Columbia River Dams.
 The Idaho Cooperative Fisheries Research Unit will continue to monitor the passage of adult salmonids through the hydrosystem.
 Installation of radio receivers and data loggers throughout the fishway and various locations on the dam will be required.
 The installation of equipment will take place prior to the fish season and are not anticipated to require special project operations. - 2.2.
+Little Goose Fish Passage Study.
+Radio-tagged juvenile salmonids tagged and released above Lower Granite Dam for the purpose of evaluating RSW/BGS operation will be monitored as they pass Little Goose dam to estimate fish passage metrics including fish passage efficiency, spill passage efficiency, fish guidance efficiency, and spill effectiveness.
+Radio telemetry equipment setup will begin in February and continue until mid-April. - 2.3.
 Adult Fishway Evaluation.
-The Walla Walla District will evaluate operational characteristics of the adult fishway in 2004.
+The Walla Walla District will continue evaluating operational characteristics of the adult fishway in 2005.
 The purpose is to analyze existing operating conditions and investigate alternatives to improve fish passage, especially during times of low tailwater.
-This will involve adjusting diffuser gates and entrance weirs.
+This may involve adjusting diffuser gates, entrance weirs, and AWS pump settings.
 Efforts will be made to stay within criteria, although occasional deviations will likely occur.